Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 ### Get Address

 Choose which network you would like to create an address for by clicking the name of the network.
-For example, if you select "AXIACoin", a new AXIACoin address will be created for you under this identity.
+For example, if you select "AXIA", a new AXIA address will be created for you under this identity.

 ![AXIA Signer Create Account 5](../assets/accounts/ps-create-5.jpg)